benfalk/blog/source/_posts/2015-08-25-test-the-order-of-calls-with-rspec.markdown

 ```

 In this case, `allow` overrides previous mock setups.
 When run this code is run
 it `response` will always return 200.
+If you want to check this out for youself
+I threw it up on [github](https://github.com/benfalk/fetcher).